Support for the family

 This is a group of families spread across the country which is starting to build relationships with professionals and build a presence.

-Set up and run by Mireille Gervasoni, A.P.R.A.T is an important source of support to people in France and in other French-speaking countries.
+A.P.R.A.T is an important source of support to people in France and in other French-speaking countries.
 They have very good links with other A-T organisations.

 A-T Info (Germany)